The view from the top

 What we discover from this US survey is a much greater expectation than might have been expected that traditional teaching methods will continue to drive the system, and that technology-enabled learning will not take over completely.
 They do however expect much more inter-institutional collaboration.
 They doubt that the state can continue to fund higher education even to the extent that it currently still does in the US.
 They worry about government bureaucracy.

 With some exceptions, university heads are often a fairly anonymous group of people, not widely known to their students, and sometimes even to their faculty and staff.
 However, they have a huge influence on the direction taken by their institutions, and collectively on the direction of higher education as a whole.
-It is therefore right to reveal their thoughts and expectations more widely – an undertaking that might usefully be extended beyond the United States.Explore posts in the same categories: university comment below, or link to this permanent URL from your own site.
+It is therefore right to reveal their thoughts and expectations more widely – an undertaking that might usefully be extended beyond the United States.university comment below, or link to this permanent URL from your own site.